Skip to content

 </p>

-The text above is a HyperText Markup Language, where the tags (that is, <tagName>) are markups.
+The text above is a HyperText Markup Language, where the tags (<tagName>) are markups.
+The tags help browsers understand how to display the document and its content.

 Based on the HTML’s design (editing) guideline, the tags in the snippet above denote: